dmarti/Big-Ass-Data-Broker-Opt-Out-List/README.md

 ### Consider opting out of direct marketing and telemarketing.
 This list, compiled by Griffin Boyce, has a lot of information on doing so: [https://github.com/glamrock/data-brokers/blob/master/data-brokers.md](https://github.com/glamrock/data-brokers/blob/master/data-brokers.md).
 It was last updated in 2019.

 You can also opt out of targeted ads using cookies and similar technology at the browser level at https://optout.aboutads.info.
+(This opt out will have limited effects if your browser does not have third-party cookies.)

+### Opt out of the sale and sharing of your personal information.

+[Global Privacy Control](https://globalprivacycontrol.org/) automatically sends an opt-out preference signal, legally enforceable in some states.
+It is equivalent to clicking the "Do not sell or share my personal information" links on all sites you visit.

 ### Opt out of prescreened credit offers
 Follow the instructions at [https://www.optoutprescreen.com/](https://www.optoutprescreen.com/)